HongSon04/JoiePalace/README.md

 # Nang Tam Fix Bug - Graduation Project

 ## About The Project
+- This project is about online wedding restaurant where customers can choose party type, branch, time of organization with user friendly process and quick convenience.
-This graduation project represents the culmination of our 2-year and 4-month learning journey.
+- This graduation project represents the culmination of our 2-year and 4-month learning journey.
 Our team "Nang Tam Fix Bug" has put together a comprehensive solution utilizing modern technologies and best practices in software development.

 ## Built With
 <div align="center">